 Goodbye, pensions ... unless you're the CEO

 We all know that thousands of pensions are underfunded.
 We've heard the tales of people who dedicated their lives to a company only to see it slip into bankruptcy and take all of its retiree benefits with it.
-The Frontline program rightly started off by discussing the demise of the traditional pension -- it focused on current and former employees of UAL's United Airlines, which filed for Chapter 11 bankruptcy protection in 2002 and dumped its pension plans on the Pension Benefit Guaranty Corp.
+The Frontline program rightly started off by discussing the demise of the traditional pension -- it focused on current and former employees of UAL's (Nasdaq: UAUA ) United Airlines, which filed for Chapter 11 bankruptcy protection in 2002 and dumped its pension plans on the Pension Benefit Guaranty Corp.
 When the government-sponsored PBGC takes over your plan, you'll still receive pension benefits, but possibly only a fraction of what you would have received if your company had stayed in business.
-(The PBGC itself, by the way, is $14 billion underfunded -- though that number has been improving.)
+(The PBGC itself, by the way, is $14 billion underfunded.)

 But the real shocker in the Frontline program was the revelation of how such bankruptcies are becoming an acceptable way for companies to get out of their pension obligations.
 Check out what United Airlines' lead bankruptcy lawyer, James H.A.
 Sprayregen, told Frontline: "I would say that Chapter 11 has become somewhat of a more accepted strategic tool than just companies filing who are about to go out of business or something like that.
 As a result, there's more use of Chapter 11 now than probably 20 years ago."

 So should you be worried if your pension is underfunded?
-Things have looked better over the past year or so, due to larger contributions on the part of companies and decent stock market returns.
+Things have looked better over the past year or so, thanks to larger contributions on the part of companies and decent stock-market returns.
 Each year, actuarial consulting firm Milliman analyzes the pensions of 100 large corporations.
-According to the most recent analysis, 40 of the 100 were fully funded at the end of 2006, up from 20 in 2005.
+In its 2007 report, Milliman found that 40 of the 100 were fully funded at the end of 2006 -- up from 20 in 2005.
 That, of course, leaves 60 still lagging.
+(One caveat: Milliman's numbers include overseas obligations and so aren't directly applicable to U.S. retirees.)
 According to the report, here are some of the companies that are still wrestling with pension deficits:

 Hello, 401(k)s ... unless you don't participate